TheNamlessGuy/NamBot/Nambot/src/nambot/commands/custom/Specification.md

 `~` denotes character access of variables.
 Generally, all lower case and symbol combinations can be considered reserved.
 Only use upper case variable names for custom variables.

+## Default variables
+`args` are the args passed to the program.
+`mentions` is a list of all the user mentions that were passed as args.
+`caller` is a mention of the caller of the program.

 ## Built in functions
 ### if
 The if statement is very simple.
 It starts the function call with a boolean operation, followed by one or several expressions (separated by `;`) which will be executed if the boolean operation is true.